rancher/dashboard/docs/developer/api-resources-and-schemas.md

 The dashboard will proxy requests to the API, so the interfaces are available via `<Dashboard URL>/v3` (Norman) and `<Dashboard URL>/v1` (Steve)

+## Synching State

+The high-level way the entire UI works is that API calls are made to load data from the server, and then a "watch" is started to notify us of changes so that information can be kept up to date at all times without polling or refreshing.
+You can load a single resource by ID, an entire collection of all those resources, or something in between, and they should still stay up to date.
+This works by having an array of a single authoritative copy of all the "known" models saved in the API stores (`management` & `cluster`) and updating the data when an event is received from the "subscribe" websocket.
+The update is done on the _existing_ copy, so that anything that refers to it finds out that it changed through Vue's reactivity.
+When manipulating models or collections of results from the API, some care is needed to make sure you are keeping that single copy and not making extras or turning a "live" array of models into a "dead" clone of it.

+The most basic operations are `find({type, id})` to load a single resource by ID, `findAll({type})` load all of them.
+These (anything starting with `find`) are async calls to the API.
+Getters like `all(type)` and `byId(type, id)` are synchronous and return only info that has already been previously loaded.
+See `plugins/steve/` for all the available actions and getters.

 ## Resources

 A resource is an instance of a schema e.g. the `admin` user is an instance of type `management.cattle.io.user` from the `Steve` API.